havencruise/emberjam/README.md

-# Test with Django Authenticate using EmberJS
+# Django Backend with EmberJS UI